Swydo/ddp-apollo/README.md

 OpticsAgent.instrumentSchema(schema);
 ```

 That's it!
 Now `ddp-apollo` will take care of the rest.
-In case you don't want to use optics after instrumenting the schema you can disable it by passing `disableOptics: true` to the server options.

-See the [Optics README](https://github.com/apollographql/optics-agent-js/blob/master/README.md) for all the setup details and options.
+See the [Optics README](https://github.com/apollographql/optics-agent-js/blob/master/README.md) for all setup details and options.

 ## Sponsor
 [![Swydo](http://assets.swydo.com/img/s-wydo-logo.228x100.png)](https://swy.do)